Ketamine for Unipolar and Bipolar Depression

 Authors selected 19 clinical trials, 12 concerning unipolar MDD (Berman et al. 2000; Zarate et al. 2006; Price et al. 2009; aan het Rot et al. 2010; Mathew et al. 2010; Larkin & Beautrais 2011; Thakurta et al. 2012; Murrough et al. 2013; Sos et al. 2013; Ghasemi et al. 2014; Lapidus et al. 2014; Singh et al. 2015) and 7 on bipolar depression (Diazgranados et al. 2010; Luckenbaugh et al. 2012; Zarate et al. 2012; Rybakowski et al. 2012; Permoda-Osip et al. 2013, 2014, 2015).
 Each study had been published in peer-reviewed journals, ascertained clinical symptoms of unipolar or bipolar depression using DSM-IV or a similar set of criteria, and only used standardized and reliable outcome measures.

-Amount these outcome measures included measures for depression; the Hamilton Depression Rating Scale (HAM-D), the Montgomery-Asberg Depression Rating Scale (MADRS), the Beck Depression Inventory (BDI), and the Quick Inventory of Depressive symptomatology (QIDS).
-The primary outcome parameter in every study was change of depression rating scores (HAM-D, MADRS, BDI or QIDS), with assessments performed in most trials at 24-h post-treatment.
-Seven trials indicated response and remission rates, with response defined as 50% reduction of baseline depression scores in all studies.
+The amount these outcome measures included measures for depression; the Hamilton Depression Rating Scale (HAM-D), the Montgomery-Asberg Depression Rating Scale (MADRS), the Beck Depression Inventory (BDI), and the Quick Inventory of Depressive Symptomatology (QIDS).
+The primary outcome parameter in every study was a change of depression rating scores (HAM-D, MADRS, BDI or QIDS), with assessments performed in most trials at 24-h post-treatment.
+Seven trials indicated response and remission rates, with response defined as a 50% reduction of baseline depression scores in all studies.
 Secondary measures in some trials included visual analogue scales for intoxication, the Young Mania Rating Scale, the Clinician-administered Dissociative States Scale (CADSS), the systematic assessment for treatment effects self-report inventory, the scale for suicide ideation (SSI), and the clinical global impression (CGI) scales.

 Ketamine in unipolar depression